zqevans/glide-text2im/README.md

 For details on the pre-trained models in this repository, see the [Model Card](model-card.md).

+[PRK and PLMS sampling methods](https://openreview.net/forum?id=PlKWVd2yBkY) added by Katherine Crowson.
+Note that PRK and PLMS do not yet support guided sampling, they skip the first and the last timestep, there is not yet a PLMS optimized analogue of the `'fast27'` schedule, and there may be other bugs.

 # Usage

 To install this package, clone this repository and then run: